-Melissa Daniels Director of Virtual Learning 315.963.4298 mdaniels@CiTiboces.org
+Melissa Daniels 315.963.4298 Director of Virtual Learning & Innovation P-16 mdaniels@CiTiboces.org

-SYNERGY Virtual High School - CoSer 479
+SYNERGY VIRTUAL HIGH SCHOOL -CoSer 479

 SYNERGY Virtual High School: Early College Pathways is a 100% virtual environment for students in grades 7-12.
 Core high school classes and college courses will be instructed virtually via interactive videoconferencing and online instruction by teachers from CiTi BOCES and professors from Cayuga Community College.
-Upon completion of SYNERGY, students will meet the requirements for a NY State High School diploma with the potential to complete an advanced diploma as well as an associate degree from Cayuga Community College through interactive videoconferencing and online classes from home.
+Upon completion of SYNERGY, students will meet the requirements for a NY State high school diploma with the potential to complete an advanced diploma as well as an associate degree from Cayuga Community College through interactive videoconferencing and online classes from home.
 Districts can enroll students into any grade 7-12.